Rian1010/Language-Learners-App/README.md

 I changed it later on, because bcrypt for registration looked quite complicated on other sources, while I did not have much time left to finish the project, so I found simpler ways of making a login and registration forms.

-So, after multiple days of lots of research and trying things out a Slack member, called Sipo from the Code Institute course helped me and so, I managed to find a way to get the registration function to work.
+So, after multiple days of lots of research and trying things out, a Slack member, called Sipo from the Code Institute course helped me and so, I managed to find a way to get the registration function to work.
 He helped me by using the knowledge he got from doing [his third milestone project](https://github.com/sipostudent/Veggit-Online-Cookbook-/blob/master/run.py).

 ```python
 @app.route('/register', methods=['POST', 'GET'])